HarshaVardhanMannem/Product-Recommendation-System/README.md

-# 🛍️ Product Recommendation System
+# 🛍️ AI Product Recommendation System

 A production-ready, AI-powered product recommendation chatbot built with Flask, LangChain, and deployed on Kubernetes with comprehensive monitoring.